ncase/anxiety/scenes/act4.md

 b: But, gosh, there's so many dangerous things in the world!

 {{if _.a4_fears_discussed==1}}
-b: I dunno, what do *you* think, human?
+b: I dunno, enough of *me* choosing what to say next.
+What do *you* say, human?
 {{/if}}

 {{if _.a4_fears_discussed==2}}